40is40inos/PawConnect/README.md

 A high-performance, full-stack web application architected to facilitate a multi-role marketplace for Pet Owners and Pet Keepers.
 The platform leverages a modern JavaScript stack to deliver a secure, scalable, and responsive experience.

-Developed as a flagship project by Sarantis Sarantinos and Kiriaki Dimopoulou for the Internet-Centric Computing (HY351) course.
+Developed as a flagship project by Sarantis Sarantinos for the Internet-Centric Computing (HY359) course.

 ---